telerik/kendo-ui-core/docs/php/widgets/barcode/overview.md

 ### Configuration

-Below are listed the steps for you to follow when configuring the Kendo UI Barcode fro PHP.
+Below are listed the steps for you to follow when configuring the Kendo UI Barcode for PHP.

 **Step 1** Make sure you followed all the steps from the [introductory article on Telerik UI for PHP]({% slug overview_uiforphp %})&mdash;include the autoloader, JavaScript, and CSS files.